July 26, 2022 11 min read

 If you want to achieve this look, shoulder exercises are a must.

-After all, the foundation of a v-shaped torso starts with how broad and built your shoulders are.
+The foundation ofa v-shaped torso starts with how broad and built your shoulders are.
+Side lateral raises help to achieve bigger and stronger shoulders by directly targeting one muscle group.

 These muscles also protect and stabilize the shoulder joint, an essential factor in fitness.